julienrbrt/woningfinder/docs/architecture.md

 - HousingFinder, is used to query all the offers of the housing corporation.
 It connects them all and query them at the right time.
 - HousingMatcher, is trigged after HousingFinder via a messaging broker.
 It will match the new offer to the customer research option and apply to the right one.

+There is as well small scrips that are run for special reasons:

+- _corporation-creator_ permits to creates the housing corporation in the database.
+It populates the cities of those housing corporation and their selection method.

 ## HousingFinder

 ### Supported ERP